SoTL Sessions

 Please anonymize the proposal text by removing references to proposal authors or institutions to allow for blind review.

-The abstract (limit: 150 words) will be shared in the final program and should provide enough description to help participants determine whether and how your session will benefit them.
+The abstract (limit: 150 words) will be shared in the final program and should provide enough description to draw participants to your session.

-The session description (limit: 300 words) should provide more information for session reviewers about your SoTL study, including design, rationale, methodology, and findings.
+The session description (limit: 300 words) should provide more information for session reviewers about your SoTL study, including design, rationale, inquiry process, and implications.
 It will not be included in the program.

 A panel of anonymous reviewers will review each proposal to provide recommendations to the conference chair.
 Reviewers will assess each SoTL proposal based on the following questions:

-• Does the proposal clearly describe the findings of a SoTL study that is focused on teaching and/or student learning in higher education?
+• Does the proposal clearly describe a SoTL project that is focused on teaching and/or student learning in higher education?

-• Does the proposal provide information about the context of the study, and does it appear to be grounded in the literature?
+• Does the proposal provide information about the context of the project and does it appear to be grounded in prior literature?

-• Is the methodology clear, including information about design and rationale?
+• Is the methodology clear, including information about design, rationale, and the inquiry process?

 • If the study focuses on a single discipline, is it evident how the findings can be adapted in other settings?